USOPC Sports Medicine Fellowships

 The USOPC sports medicine department offers fellowship opportunities in the areas of athletic training, physical therapy, and psychological services.

 USOPC sports medicine is proud to offer fellowship positions for qualified athletic trainers, physical therapists and mental health providers.
-This 12-month, immersive program offers licensed professionals the unique opportunity to support Team USA while developing the skills, experience and knowledge in preparation for employment in elite-level athletics.
+These 12-month, immersive programs offer licensed professionals the unique opportunity to support Team USA while developing the skills, experience and knowledge in preparation for employment in elite-level athletics.

 I credit the fellowship to developing the skills I need for a career in elite sports medicine, ultimately leading to my career with Team USA.
 This program offers in-depth, empowering learning experiences and unmatched opportunities to support elite-level athletes.